We help individuals, churches, and agencies grow and sustain the ministries that are central to our Moravian faith.

 Before 1997 the Northern and Southern Provinces of the Moravian Church in North America operated two independent planned giving programs.
 The Rev. Gene Glasser led the Northern Province’s effort and Dick Gillett led the Southern Province’s program.

 In 1998 the Synods of the Northern and Southern Provinces authorized the formation of the Moravian Ministries Foundation, which replaced the two planned giving programs.
 The decision to create the Foundation was rooted in the beliefs that it would result in:

 - A wiser use of both Provinces’ resources, and

 - A more effective voice to speak to Moravians about planned giving and other services that would foster personal and institutional (churches and ministries) stewardship.

-As of 12/31/2021 Moravians have $206,902,460 under investment through MMFA.
-It’s the largest amount in the foundation’s history.
-These assets represent your collective endowments, trusts, scholarship funds, donor advised funds, gift annuities, pensions and various other investment accounts — all invested for the glory and furtherment of the kingdom of our Chief Elder, Jesus Christ
+As of December 31, 2022 Moravians have $176,936,310 under investment through MMFA.
+These assets represent your collective endowments, trusts, scholarship funds, donor advised funds, gift annuities, pensions, and various other investment accounts — all invested for the glory and advancement of the kingdom of our Chief Elder, Jesus Christ.